-Interpret, apply, and write about research findings in human development.
+Analyze, interpret, apply, and write about research findings in human development.

-Textbook and Materials
+Textbooks and Materials

 Textbooks and materials can be purchased at the CSU Bookstore unless otherwise indicated.